WilliamsAbraham/TaskManager-TakeHome_Task/README.md

 - They are assigned a new task.

 The notifcations where implemented within a notification handler using MediatR with a background service to handle the notification of tasks due with 48 hours.

+#PROJECT SET-UP
+- Clone or download the main branch of the repo
+- run dotnet restore(Nuget package manager console) command to restore the projects along all packages(Make sure you're connected to the internet)
+- Set-up your data base (MySql or MsSqls Server)
+- Update the ConnectionString's DefaultConnect Node in the appsettings file of the presentation layer
+- Also update the Sendgrid API KEY Node in the appsettings file of the presentation layer
+- Run the Update-database (Nuget package manager console) command to update your database with the project schema